Spring Game set for March 30

 The Rice Owls donned shoulder pads for the first time in their 2012 Fall Camp on Monday at Rice Stadium.

-In his five seasons overseeing the Owls special teams, Patterson has produced one All-American (punter Kyle Martens) and one freshman All-American (kick returner Mario Hull) in addition to the most productive kicker in school history, Chris Boswell who departed with all the school records for field goals and kick scoring.
+In his five seasons overseeing the Owls special teams, Patterson has produced one All-American (punter Kyle Martins) and one freshman All-American (kick returner Mario Hull) in addition to the most productive kicker in school history, Chris Boswell who departed with all the school records for field goals and kick scoring.
 While working with the Owls' running backs in 2009, Patterson coached Charles Ross to an All C-USA freshman team effort.
 Both Boswell (Houston) and All C-USA deep snapper Trevor Gillette (Jacksonville) signed free agent contracts with the NFL in the spring of 2014.

 In addition to his coaching duties, Patterson also continues to spearhead Rice's recruiting efforts in Canada, where he had a playing career in the CFL for seven seasons (1984-90).
 The Owls have signed a total of eight Canadians in the past seven years, including All C-USA offensive tackle Scott Mitchell and All C-USA tight end Luke Willson.
-The 2014 Owls defense will be led up front by returning All C-USA and preseason All-American honoree Christian Covington, while the newest Canadian recruit, Peter Godber, will be looking for playing time on the offensive line.
+Two of those signees (Willson and Christian Covington) were drafted into the NFL.
+In 2015, Canadian product Peter Godber is slated to move into the starting spot at right guard.